sqlite/sqlite/doc/tcl_extension_intro.md

 * A single '.' on an input line which is not inside of an incomplete Tcl line group is treated as a (momentary) end-of-input by the REPL.
-(footnote: "REPL" is short for "Read, Evaluate, Print Loop.)
+(^ "REPL" is short for "Read, Evaluate, Print Loop.)

 * The shell's dot commands, while not visible via \[info commands\], are discoverable by the "unknown" command and will be executed